Chin-Wai-Yee/Server-Side-Dev-Assignment/README.md

 ### Database Setup
 1. Start XAMPP and ensure Apache and MySQL services are running
 2. Open phpMyAdmin (usually at http://localhost/phpmyadmin)
-3. Create a new database named "recipe_culinary"
-4. Import the database structure:
+3. Import the database structure:
-   - Select the "recipe_culinary" database
    - Click on "Import" in the top menu
    - Choose the file "database.sql" from the project folder
    - Click "Go" to import the database structure and sample data